andyjansson/postcss-sassy-mixins/README.md

 [PostCSS] plugin for sass-like mixins.

-This plugin is based on [postcss-mixins] but with the difference that it uses Sass-based syntax to declare and invoke mixins.
+This plugin is based on [postcss-mixins] but with the difference that it uses Sass-like syntax to declare and invoke mixins.

 [PostCSS]:                 https://github.com/postcss/postcss
 [postcss-mixins]:          https://github.com/postcss/postcss-mixins